 BEFORE LEAVING AN INSTALLATION

-- Cycle the furnace with the thermostat at least three times.
-Verify cooling and fan only operation. - Review the Owner's Manual with the homeowner and discuss proper furnace operation and maintenance. - Leave literature packet near furnace.
+- Cycle the heating, cooling and fan only operations to verify each operation is working properly. - Review the Owner's Manual with the homeowner and discuss proper furnace operation and maintenance. - · Leave literature packet near furnace.

 REPAIR AND REPLACEMENT PARTS